bouwe77/bouwe77.github.io/content/pages/typescript.md

 * TS compiles to JS before it can run somewhere
 (users only benefit from TS implicitely)

+* Compilation happens once, either locally or on CI

 * Compile time (TS) vs runtime (JS)

 * Types get deleted when transpiled to JS
+  (if your code has type errors it won't compile, so if it compiles it must be (kinda) good...)

 * The JS target version is configured